Personal Health Budgets

 You can choose to create your Care Support Plan:

-• on your own (we would recommend talking your plan through with one or more people who know you well),
+• on your own (we would recommend talking your plan through with one or more people who know you well)

-• with help from your CHC Case Coordinator,
+• with help from your case manager

 We have a template available to help you create your Care Support Plan, which we can send to you.